The state of South Dakota provides several veteran benefits. This page explains those benefits.

 South Dakota Veterans Bonus

 - Mar.
-4, 1991 to Dec.
-31, 1992 – Only service in a hostile area qualifying for the SW Asia Service Medal counts for payment.
+4, 1991, to Dec.
+31, 1992 – Only service in a hostile area qualifying for the Southwest Asia Service Medal counts for payment.

 South Dakota Veterans Employment Preference